phpmyadmin/phpmyadmin/doc/glossary.rst

       .. seealso:: <https://en.wikipedia.org/wiki/ISAPI>

     ISP
-      Internet service provider is a business or organization that offers users access to the Internet and related services.
+      An Internet service provider is a business or organization that offers users access to the Internet and related services.

       .. seealso:: <https://en.wikipedia.org/wiki/ISP>